mozilla-services/socorro/docs/flows/platforms.rst

 Where the data comes from
 =========================

-The data is maintained by a Django admin page.
+Data is added by data migrations.
+In the local development environment, there's a fixture.

 What uses this data